alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 10-no_more_js - Script that deletes all regular files with a .js extention

 feat: 11-directories - Script that counts the number of directories and sub-directories in the current directory

+feat: 12-newest_files - Script that displays the 10 newest files in the current dicrectory